lee-orr/spin-message-trigger/README.md

 ### Repo Structure
 - The `trigger-message` crate contains the spin plugin, including the message broker interfaces
 - The `spin-message-types` crate contains the `.wit` definition, some shared file types to allow for easy creation of messages, and a `#[message_component]` macro for setting up the trigger in your app
-- The example app contains a single wasm file, demonstrating simple use, and showcasing the use of multiple brokers within a single file
+- The `example-app` create demonstrates simple use, and showcasing the use of multiple brokers within a single file
+- the `request-response-demo` crate demonstrates creation of a json-based http request/response handler (the body is still a `vec<u8>`)